-More than before, the new Bank Board is monitoring and discussing money flows in the economy, and above all loans to households, firms and the government.
-We must look at money.
-We conduct monetary policy.
-The term is derived from the word "money", which we label as M and define as the quantity of money in the economy.
-We have added elements of monetarism to New Keynesian economics, the predominant school of thought at the CNB so far.
-Our DSGE model created according to the New Keynesian theory ends with the three-month PRIBOR interest rate (Michl 2019b).
-On top of that, in our considerations, the Bank Board must discuss the evolution of longer client interest rates and take into account how the interest rate transmission mechanism works and how changes in short-term rates will affect long-term rates.
-That is why our decisions take into account not only the opinion of the Monetary Department, but also that of the Financial Stability Department.
+Our DSGE model created according to the New Keynesian theory ends with the threemonth PRIBOR interest rate (Michl, 2019b).
+On top of that, in our considerations, the Bank Board must discuss the evolution of longer client interest rates and take into account how the interest rate transmission mechanism works and how changes in shortterm rates will affect long-term rates.
 We attribute a greater role to credit in the economy and debt, which our model previously left out.
-Deputy Governor Eva Zamrazilová will also talk about this after me.
+Deputy Governor Eva Zamrazilová also spoke about this at the University of Economics and Business.
 Deputy Governor Jan Frait also discussed this topic in his lecture at the university in Ostrava in 2023.
 Credit market developments very well combine our two main objectives - price and financial stability.